rails/rails/guides/source/active_record_validations.md

 end
 ```

-Note that the validator will be initialized *only once* for the whole application
+NOTE: The validator will be initialized *only once* for the whole application
 life cycle, and not on each validation run, so be careful about using instance
 variables inside it.